insane-infants/Web_Dev/README.md

 # Web_Dev
- This repo consists of files and examples and documents regarding stuff relating to web development
+ This repo consists of files and examples and documents regarding stuff relating to web development.

+ FOLDERS:
+ 01. HTML
+            It consists of Basics of HTML.